History Compass

-The current editor-in-chief is historian Projit B. Mukharji, of the University of Pennsylvania (2018-present).
+The editor-in-chief is historian Projit B. Mukharji, of the University of Pennsylvania (2018–present).

 The founding editor-in-chief was the late Mark Kishlansky, of Harvard University (2003-2008), followed by Felice Lifshitz, of the University of Alberta (2008-2013); and Laura Smoller, of the University of Rochester (2013-2018).
 The journal has benefited from a close association with the American Historical Association, which for a time offered its members a free six-month trial.
 The journal also offered a now-defunct graduate essay prize, the results of which were to be announced at the AHA's annual meeting.